fuzzymfx/fuzzymfx.github.io/content/cv.md

 - **Founding Engineer/SDE-1** - *StackIt* Current - [🔗](https://nowstackit.com)
   - Developed a Chrome extension that integrates with the StakIt Google Workspace application, enabling users to import CSV files directly into Google Sheets.
 Leveraged the Google Apps Script layer and utilized the available spreadsheet APIs.
   - Built the Data-Preview section in the Chargebee component to vizualize the data before importing it.
-Incorporated filters, joins, v-lookups, to perform ETL operations.
+Incorporated filters, joins, and v-lookups, to perform ETL operations.
 Wrote custom backend methods and modified the existing codebase to work with the new UI.
   - Implementing the data pipeline to import data from Hubspot to the Google Spreadsheet ecosystem.
   - Working on the CI/CD pipeline to automate the deployment of the application using GitHub Actions.
-  - Creating mulitple instances to abstract development and production layers using Docker, Kubernetes, and Google Cloud Platform.
+  - Creating multiple instances to abstract development and production layers using Docker, Kubernetes, and Google Cloud Platform.
   - Building natural language to SQL engines using LangChain, prompt engineering, GPT-3.5-turbo & GPT-4.
 - **Full-stack Developer** - *Asymmetri* 2023 - [🔗](https://www.linkedin.com/company/asymmetri/)
   - Implemented a dynamic PDF generator using react-pdf and react-pdf-highlighter.
-  - Building a custom PDF viewer using Firebase SDk.
+  - Building a custom PDF viewer using Firebase SDK.
 Used Cloud Firestore as the database.
 - **Full Stack Engineer** - *Squbix Digital* 2022 - [🔗](https://drive.google.com/file/d/1Pr6ttzQEk0Bj83pxCafFloiKx7KYOLJX/view?usp=sharing)
   - Designed and developed the Squbix Website.
 Refactored React-Native applications with better UI, implemented offline storage, and push notifications, and built an ERP app to monitor the attendance and tasks of employees.
   - Built backend APIs using NodeJs.
 Configured optional parameters to switch between different blockchains.
 Refactored the JS-based SDK to TypeScript and NodeJs.
 Built Chrome extension for wallet transactions.
 Used mocha for unit testing.
   - Modified the existing DID pallet using Rust \& Substrate to store ID information in the blockchain with additional unit tests.
-Collaborated on the wallet transfer PWA to cater to the need of existing users on the older blockchain.
+Collaborated on the wallet transfer PWA to cater to the needs of existing users on the older blockchain.
 - **Freelance Software Developer** - *Afixi Technologies* 2022 - [🔗](https://drive.google.com/file/d/1rWImLNao3abkQF313Jb8gT5Ybq8aNQeA/view?usp=sharing)
   - Set up a platform to handle DDEX submissions using Amazon AWS S3 & Go.
-Wrote a Python script to automate the uploading of music from the producer’s S3 bucket & automated the uploading of music on YouTube.
+Wrote a Python script to automate the uploading of music from the producer’s S3 bucket and automated the uploading of music on YouTube.
 - **MLOps** & **React Internship** - *Ebibil Technologies* 2021 - [🔗](https://drive.google.com/file/d/1povslBn3QFW9GvSJSvPLF3UqN1-2DBuI/view?usp=sharing)
   - Collaborated on the Django web app to integrate with ML models for a smart parking system.
   - Implemented a PWA using React for the admin panel that manages the parking system.
   - Contributed to ML models in Python to build an ANPR system to detect the license plate with 67\% accuracy.
 - **Python Tutor** - *Triluxo* 2021 - [🔗](https://drive.google.com/file/d/1QtlOYWOXRhybfRIgOV-px3bPdye2M_cW/view?usp=sharing)
-  - Tutored students on the basics of Computer Science, the web \& programming using Python.
+  - Tutored students on the basics of Computer Science, the web and programming using Python.
   - Built a Django back-end for a web application used by students to build apps using Python.
 - **IoT - Summer Internship** 2021 - *Karkhana Makerspace* - [🔗](https://drive.google.com/file/d/18hbsEls6Ti3vFM64GCmf8Y-hIz08NHAA/view?usp=sharing)
   - Built ideation of a smart soil monitor system using  NodeMCU, Firebase, and  sensors.